donot-wong/sometools/baseimage/README.md

-# This file record how to build a basic image for nginx + php-fpm
+# Record how to build a basic image for nginx + php-fpm

 ## 0x01 php-fpm